njthomson/SrvSurvey/README.md

 ![image](https://github.com/njthomson/SrvSurvey/assets/3903773/14396ed9-e269-4833-9f41-b6aeffe4b3fc)

-## Surveying which items are present or missing:
+## Surveying which Items are present or missing:

 To record which Items or Relic towers are present or missing move your ship or SRV (always the green circle in the center of the map) close to each **blue** icon, getting close enough for a blue circle to appear around it.
 The expected type and name will be shown at the bottom of the map.
 Some items are quite close together requiring care to ensure you're recording the right one.
 ![image](https://github.com/njthomson/SrvSurvey/assets/3903773/4c691e21-50ff-41a1-a739-83601cff1bf3)